compuvin/SoftwareMatrix/README.md

 To Do:
-Create web GUI (in PHP?) - allow for categorization of applications and quick reporting/searching<br>
+- Create web GUI (in PHP?) - allow for categorization of applications and quick reporting/searching
-Enhance vulnerability table - Auto addition from CheckVulnerabilities.vbs, email with top 10 high risk software
+- Enhance vulnerability table - Auto addition from CheckVulnerabilities.vbs, email with top 10 high risk software
+- Create and Integrate WhatTheFOSS list
+- Better code documentation